Asymptotic behavior of the electron density and the Kohn-Sham potential in case of a Kohn-Sham HOMO nodal plane: Asymptotic behavior of the exact density from the Dyson orbital expansion

 This picture changes if the KS HOMO has a nodal plane.
-The common thinking is that still the interacting density decays everywhere in the same way due to correlation effects \cite{WuAyersYang2003}.
-Instead, by analyzing the Dyson orbitals we can see that a KS HNP also signifies special behavior of the interacting density.
-A nodal plane is typically due to antisymmetry with respect to a symmetry plane (consider, e.g., ethylene or benzene \cite{DellaSalaGoerling2002,KuemmelPerdew2003}), but a HOMO nodal surface can occur also in more general situations.
+The common thinking is that always the interacting density decays everywhere in the same way due to correlation effects \cite{WuAyersYang2003,Holas2008}.
+Instead, by analyzing the Dyson orbitals we can see that a KS HNP may also imply a special behavior of the interacting density.
+A nodal plane extending to infinity is typically related to a symmetry plane (consider, e.g., ethylene or benzene \cite{DellaSalaGoerling2002,KuemmelPerdew2003}), but a HOMO nodal surface can occur also in more general situations.
 In the case of a symmetry plane, the exact interacting states of the molecule are either symmetric or antisymmetric with respect to the plane.
-For example, the ground state wavefunction corresponding to a closed shell configuration is totally symmetric with respect to that plane, while the first ion state will be antisymmetric (the KS first ion state surely will be so, and we will only consider the case that the same holds for the exact ion state).
+For example, the ground state wavefunction corresponding to a closed shell configuration is totally symmetric with respect to that plane, while the first ion state $\Psi_0^{N-1}$ will be antisymmetric (the KS first ion state surely will be so, and we will consider the usual case that the same holds for the exact ion state).
 For points $\br_p$ in the HNP the conditional amplitude $\Phi(2 \cdots N|\bx_p)$ will be symmetric with respect to the plane.
 Therefore, the matrix element $\braket{\Psi_0^{N-1}}{\Phi(2 \cdots N|\bx_p)}_{2..N}$ will vanish, so that the first Dyson orbital is zero in the plane: